MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

 To configure access using the Azure portal, sign in to the [Azure portal](https://portal.azure.com/), and go to your **SQL Server**.
 Select **Firewalls and virtual networks** and set the control **Allow Azure services and resources to access this server** to **ON**.
 Select **Save** to submit changes.

-You can also use stored procedure [sp_set_firewall_rule](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-set-firewall-rule-azure-sql-database?view=azuresqldb-current) with IP address **0.0.0.0** to allow Azure services access to your Azure SQL server.
+You can also use stored procedure [sp_set_firewall_rule](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-set-firewall-rule-azure-sql-database?view=azuresqldb-current) with IP address **0.0.0.0** to allow Azure services access to your Azure SQL Server.

 ## Limitations